Business owner reviewing a loan offer document at desk

 Why it matters: A PG means your personal assets are on the line if the business can't pay.

-What to look for: SBA loans require a PG.
-Some online lenders don't.
+What to look for: Some lenders require a PG; some don't, depending on the product and your file.
 Know what you're pledging before you sign.
-Learn about SBA loans →

 Why it matters: Business opportunities don't wait.
 Many lenders offer a term review at 6–12 months — your rate and terms can improve once you've built a payment history.